Varuni2021/Project-C-67/README.md

 **Make your own Quirk.**

+Quirk is a companion app for one of the most common exercises in CBT.
+You may have heard it called "the three column technique" or "catch it, check it, change it"

 If you like Quirk and want it to continue, feel free to fork it.
 We'd ask that you change the name to avoid confusion.
 Just heed our warning, becareful about the way you keep yourself afloat and becareful about your desire to work on this full-time.
 There's [more of a write up about this here.](https://evanjconrad.com/posts/moral-competence)

 If you want to fork Quirk, you should fork off of [this commit](https://github.com/Flaque/quirk/commit/7a4eabe48414de5edfefcd693e79178120eae142), it's right before we added payments and when the code was the cleanest.